patch-prolog

 Structured errors.
 Machine::error carries a relocatable ball

-(copyterm::TermBuf) plus its pre-rendered v1-format message.
+(copyterm::TermBuf) plus its pre-rendered message.
 Balls survive

 heap rewinding; solve::drive unwinds them to the nearest catch frame (a